On deformation of perfectoid purity in Gorenstein domains: Deformation of Gorenstein splinters, modulo Conjecture 1.2

-The contents of this section are likely known to experts, although we are not aware of a citation without excellent hypotheses.
 Given a complete local Gorenstein domain $(T,\fm)$ of mixed characteristic $(0,p)$ admitting an $F$-pure section, we can often find via the results of \cref{sec:Heitmann,sec:main} a local subring $A$ of $T$ whose completion is $T$ and which admits a weakly $F$-regular section.
-To prove \cref{thm:main-theorem-1} we will lift the splinter property to $A$ from the weak $F$-regularity of $A/pA$.
-To that end, we present a proof that the splinter property deforms in a (not necessarily excellent) Gorenstein ring of any characteristic.

 \begin{lemma} Let $(R,\fm,k)$ be a Gorenstein local normal domain of dimension $d$.
 Then $R$ is a splinter if and only if the map $H^{d}_\fm(R)\to H^{d}_\fm(R^+)$ is injective. \end{lemma} \begin{proof} By \cite[Lemma 2.3.1]{DT23} $R$ is a splinter if and only if the map $R\to R^+$ is cyclically pure.
 Since $R$ is Gorenstein, this is equivalent to $R\to R^+$ being pure, e.g. by \cite[Theorem 2.6]{Hoc77}.
 Using that $R$ is Gorenstein once more, $H^d_\fm(R)$ serves as an injective hull of the residue field $k$.
 Let $\underline{x}=x_1,\dots, x_d$ be a system of parameters for $R$.
 Then $H^d_\fm(R^+)$ is a cokernel of the final map in the \u{C}ech complex on $\underline{x}$, so $H^d_\fm(R^+)\cong H^d_\fm(R)\otimes_R R^+$ since tensor products preserve cokernels.
 The conclusion then follows immediately from \cite[Lemma 2.1(e)]{HH95}. \end{proof}